 When the STA has completed scanning all indicated channels, it returns the scan results via the MLME-SCAN.confirm primitive.

-NOTE—Unlike a DMG STA that is actively scanning and that is not a member of PBSS (see 11.1.4.3.3 (Active scanning procedure for a DMG STA)), a DMG STA that is passively scanning does not respond to probe requests (see 11.1.4.3.4 (Criteria for sending a response)).
+NOTE—Unlike a DMG STA that is actively scanning and that is not a member of PBSS (see 11.1.4.3.3 (Active scanning procedure for a DMG STA)), a DMG STA that is passively scanning does not respond to Probe Request frames (see 11.1.4.3.4 (Criteria for sending a response)).

 Active scanning and probing procedures